 - a.
-Describe the anticipated schedule, as well as the days and hours of operation for the various construction phases of the proposed development. - b.
+Describe the anticipated schedule, as well as and the days and hours of operation for the various construction phases of the proposed development. - b.
 Identify truck routes and truck traffic volumes associated with construction activities at the site. - c.
 Describe temporary air quality impacts associated with construction and construction vehicles, and truck and worker traffic related to construction activities.
 Also discuss the potential for adverse impacts on adjacent land uses. - d.
 Estimate construction noise levels and vibration levels from various pieces of construction equipment used at the site and construction traffic.
 Also discuss the potential for adverse impacts on adjacent land uses.
-Discuss potential need for rock excavation and blasting, describe the pre- and post-construction protocols for rock excavation and blasting, and discuss alternatives to blasting.
+Discuss potential need for rock excavation and blasting, pre- and post-construction protocols for rock excavation and blasting, and alternatives to blasting. - e.

-- e.
 Discuss the potential for erosion and sedimentation, and the mitigation therefor, to occur during construction when vegetation is removed, and prior to redevelopment with buildings, paving, or new vegetation. - f.
 Potential impacts on wildlife or vegetation as a result of any construction activities should be described. - g.
-Discuss the performance and maintenance guarantees which will be in place to ensure against potential damage caused by the developer, ensuring performance by the developer, and maintenance of facilities. - h.
-Potential impacts relating to the on-site underground fuel tanks, any on-site hazardous waste, and the previous disposal of hospital and/or medical waste should be discussed. - 3.
+Discuss the performance and maintenance guarantees which will be in place to ensure against potential damage caused by the developer, ensuring performance by the developer, and maintenance of facilities. - 3.
 Mitigation: Discuss measures to mitigate potential adverse impacts of construction activities.
 A construction management plan which discusses the mitigation measures related to the potential impacts above should be included in the DEIS.